Perfect Сlimate

 Food

 Good news for people who enjoy cooking by themselves.
-Food prices are very cheap.
+Food prices are quite cheap.
 For those who prefer eating healthy food, there are many locally-grown products.
 The average costs for some food:

 Transportation